IsabellaGM/isabellagm.github.io/index.md

 ## this is a spiral studios website!

 ### _what we do_
-we create cotton t-shirts hand made.the t-shirts are clean iorned and always come the next day.
+We create cotton t-shirts hand made.
+The t-shirts are clean iorned and are in good condition.
+We can costomize the t-shirts in as follows

+Requirements:
+- Colours
+- Patterns
+- Type (for eaxample:, bag, t-shirt, etc.)